Eva la Trailera

 Eva la Trailera is an American telenovela created by Valentina Párraga and produced by Martha Godoy for Telemundo.

 The series stars Edith González as Eva, Arap Bethke as Pablo, Jorge Luis Pila as Armando and Erika de la Rosa as Marlene.

 The telenovela is an original story written by Valentina Párraga and is not an adaptation of Lola the Truck Driver produced in 1983.

 Plot

-Eva La Trailera tells the story of a strong, determined and impetuous woman who is more than ready to take on any challenge.
+Eva la Trailera tells the story of a strong, determined and impetuous woman who is more than ready to take on any challenge.
 But her life is disrupted by a series of cruel betrayals which require her to make decisions that lead to increasingly difficult roads.
-Her trials include her husband Armando's infidelity and his suggestion that is her fault, her realization about her best friend Marlene's true sinister and envious nature, and her relationship resentful sister and niece, that later becomes Armando's mistress.
+Her trials include her husband Armando's infidelity and his suggestion that is her fault, her realization of her best friend Marlene's true sinister and envious nature, and her relationship with her resentful sister and her niece, who later becomes Armando's mistress.